Whippet Diseases: Medical Specifics

 Lethargy and fatigue

-Sensitivity to cold
+sensitivity to cold

 Hair loss and skin problems

-Decreased activity and stamina
+Reduced activity and endurance

 Diagnosis and treatment:

 Blood tests: Regular blood tests to check thyroid levels are crucial for early diagnosis.
+T4 and TSH levels are measured during these tests.

-The dosage must be adjusted individually and monitored regularly.
-Diet: A balanced diet that contains sufficient iodine can help support thyroid function.
+Nutrition: A balanced diet that contains sufficient iodine can help support thyroid function.

 Comprehensive summary of Whippet diseases

-Whippet diseases: cardiovascular diseases
+Whippet diseases: Cardiovascular diseases

 Metabolic disorders